Lactuca virosa: History

 Lactuca virosa was used in the 19th century by physicians when opium could not be obtained.
 It was studied extensively by the Council of the Pharmaceutical Society of Great Britain in 1911.
 They discovered two chemicals responsible for the properties of L. virosa; lactucopicrin and lactucin.
 In the United States, the plant experienced a resurgence in popularity in the 1970s.
 Today the plant is un-scheduled by the Food and Drug Administration (FDA), meaning it is legal to grow, purchase, and own without prescription or license.

 "Wild Salad" has long been known in the world of "natural remedies" or "alternative treatments".
 It is often referred to as the poor man's opium.

 Pharmacology

 A latex which is called lactucarium can be derived from the extract of the stem secretions of Lactuca virosa.
 Oils and extracts can also be produced from L. virosa.
 These oils and extracts have sedative properties in rodents.
 Although the standard definition of lactucarium requires its production from Lactuca virosa, it was recognized that smaller quantities of lactucarium could be produced in a similar way from Lactuca sativa and Lactuca canadensis var. elongata, and even that lettuce-opium obtained from Lactuca serriola or Lactuca quercina was of superior quality.

 Lactuca virosa contains flavonoids, coumarins, and N-methyl-β-phenethylamine.
 A variety of other chemical compounds have been isolated from L. virosa.
-One of the compounds, lactucin, is an adenosine receptor agonist in vitro, while another, lactucopicrin, has been shown to act as an acetylcholinesterase inhibitor in vitro.
+One of the compounds, lactucopicrin, has been shown to act as an acetylcholinesterase inhibitor in vitro.